consolidation/annotated-command/README.md

 ### Command Hook

 The command hook is provided for semantic purposes.
-The pre-command and command hooks are equivalent to the post-validate hook, and should confirm to the ([ValidatorInterface](src/Hooks/ValidatorInterface.php)) interface.
+The pre-command and command hooks are equivalent to the post-validate hook, and should confirm to the interface ([ValidatorInterface](src/Hooks/ValidatorInterface.php)).
 All of the post-validate hooks will be called before the first pre-command hook is called.
-Similarly, the post-command hook is equivalent to the pre-process hook, and should implement the .
+Similarly, the post-command hook is equivalent to the pre-process hook, and should implement the interface ([ProcessResultInterface](src/Hooks/ProcessResultInterface.php)).

 The command callback itself (the method annotated @command) is called after the last command hook, and prior to the first post-command hook.